Hypooxanthine/Vroom/README.md

 ## Known problems

 - The application crashes in release mode at the end of the execution.
 This problem is related with the chunks rendering system.

-## About me

-I'm a 24 years old third year computer sciences student living in Dijon, France.
-I'm interested in rendering, software engineering, maths and game engines, that's why I'm working on this side project.
-For now, I am using SFML instead of designing my own rendering library, just because I am currently not in a rendering mood.
-No doubt it would be cool to design my own 2D renderer.

-I do not intend to make this engine a reference in the video game industry, I just want to have fun making it.
-Maybe someday I'll use it in a game jam, or maybe in one of my university assignments.
-It could be a great goal to be able to use it these ways.